Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Discussion

-We attribute this difference to the presence of electron-like carriers in the Fermi surface of the pseudogap phase, within a small doping interval immediately below \pstar.
-This is why the upturn in \RH$(T)$ (Fig.~5) is less pronounced than it is in $\rho(T)$ (Fig.~2): electron-like carriers make a negative contribution to \RH~that reduces the large (positive) rise due to the loss of 1.0 hole per Cu.
-A good way to visualize the negative contribution to the Hall response made by electron-like carriers is to plot \RH$/ \rho$ vs $T$, as done in Fig.~10a.
+A possible explanation for this difference is the presence of electronlike carriers in the Fermi surface of the pseudogap phase, within a small doping interval immediately below \pstar.
+This is why the upturn in \RH$(T)$ (Fig.~5) is less pronounced than it is in $\rho(T)$ (Fig.~2): electronlike carriers make a negative contribution to \RH~that reduces the large (positive) rise due to the loss of 1.0 hole per Cu. high-field Seebeck data were used A good way to visualize the negative contribution to the Hall response made by electronlike carriers is to plot \RH$/ \rho$ vs $T$, as done in Fig.~10(a).
 In Nd-LSCO at $p = 0.24$, \RH$/ \rho$ increases monotonically with decreasing $T$ all the way to $T \simeq 0$.
-At $p = 0.22$, \RH$/ \rho$ shows the same monotonic increase down to \Tstar, but then it drops below $\sim 30$~K. This drop relative to monotonic background can only come from a negative contribution to the Hall signal, since the mobility keeps increasing monotonically all the way, as established by the MR (Fig.~9b).
+At $p = 0.22$, \RH$/ \rho$ shows the same monotonic increase down to \Tstar, but then it drops below $\sim 30$~K. This drop relative to monotonic background can only come from a negative contribution to the Hall signal, since the mobility keeps increasing monotonically all the way, as established by the MR [Fig.~9(b)].

-We propose that the narrow peak in \nH~observed in LSCO just below \pstar~$\simeq 0.18$ (ref.~\onlinecite{Balakirev2009}) has the same origin.
-In Fig.~10b, we plot \RH$/ \rho$ vs $T$ for LSCO at $p = 0.17 <$~\pstar~and $p = 0.19 >$~\pstar, using published data for \RH($T$) (ref.~\onlinecite{Balakirev2009}) and $\rho(T)$.\cite{Boebinger1996,Cooper2009} We observe the same behaviour that we saw in Nd-LSCO (Fig.~10a).
-The fact that \RH$(T)$ in LSCO at $p = 0.17$ shows not a reduced rise at low $T$ (as in Nd-LSCO at $p = 0.22$) but an actual {\it decrease} reinforces our inference of an electron-like (negative) contribution to the Hall signal.
-In the next section, we give a simple example of how electron-like carriers can appear as a result of Fermi-surface transformation.
+We propose that the narrow peak in \nH~observed in LSCO just below \pstar~$\simeq 0.18$ (Ref.~\onlinecite{Balakirev2009}) has the same origin.
+In Fig.~10(b), we plot \RH$/ \rho$ vs $T$ for LSCO at $p = 0.17 <$~\pstar~and $p = 0.19 >$~\pstar, using published data for \RH($T$) (Ref.~\onlinecite{Balakirev2009}) and $\rho(T)$ \cite{Boebinger1996,Cooper2009}.
+We observe the same behavior that we saw in Nd-LSCO [Fig.~10(a)].
+The fact that \RH$(T)$ in LSCO at $p = 0.17$ shows not a reduced rise at low $T$ (as in Nd-LSCO at $p = 0.22$) but an actual {\it decrease} reinforces the case for an electronlike (negative) contribution to the Hall signal.
+In the next section, we give a simple example of how electronlike carriers can appear as a result of Fermi-surface transformation.